roxgib/anki-contanki/README.md

  - Cursor control doesn't work on Linux due to a Qt issue

 Controller Specific
- - Only a single Joy-Con can be used at a time.
-Support for using a pair of Joy-Cons as a single controller is planned
+ - Using both Joy-Cons at once might be buggy.
- - Certain 8BitDo controllers may have incorrect button mapping or fail to be detect if they are set on the wrong mode.
-Try a different controller mode if this happens.
+ - 8BitDo controllers should be set to X mode.
 More info [here](https://support.8bitdo.com)

 Add-on compatibility
  - Not compatible with: